MetinSa/quadcube/README.md

 # quadcube

-Library that currently provide one method `pix2vec` for converting between quadcube res15 pixel number to ecliptic unit vectors.
+Python library (written in rust) that currently provide one method `pix2vec` for converting between quadcube res15 pixel number to ecliptic unit vectors.

-The code is a reimplementation of original COBE DIRBE provided by A.J.
+The code is a reimplementation of parts of the COBE DIRBE map binning routines provided by A.J.
 Banday.
 See the [COBE Explanatory Supplement](https://lambda.gsfc.nasa.gov/product/cobe/dirbe_exsup.html) for more information.

 ## Install
 `pip install quadcube`